Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 ## 5. Conclusion & Recommendations

-While the overall platform architecture shows robust structural stability across most tested flows, the final Quality Gate status is currently **❌ REJECTED (Fixes Required)** pending the immediate resolution of the two critical release blockers identified in the **Courses Catalog (ID: T297)** and **Team / Instructors (ID: T337)** modules.
+While the overall platform architecture shows robust structural stability across most tested flows, the final Quality Gate status is currently **❌ REJECTED (Fixes Required)** pending the immediate resolution of the two critical release blockers identified in the **Courses Catalog** (ID: `T297`) and **Team / Instructors** (ID: `T337`) modules.

 ### 🚫 Critical Release Blockers (Hotfix Required)
-1. **(ID: T297):** Core functional restriction in dynamic course query parsing which completely breaks the search workflow.
+1. **(ID: `T297`):** Core functional restriction in dynamic course query parsing which completely breaks the search workflow.
-2. **(ID: T337):** UI/UX functionality blocker that prevents overlay interaction and entirely obstructs user access to social media nodes.
+2. **(ID: `T337`):** UI/UX functionality restriction that prevents overlay interaction and entirely obstructs user access to social media nodes.

 ### ➡️ Next Steps & Action Plan
-1. **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for both the **Courses Catalog (ID: T297)** and **Team / Instructors (ID: T337)** modules.
-Both defects introduce blocking behaviors that fail to meet baseline deployment quality standards for the production environment and must be resolved before branch closure.
+1. **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for both the **Courses Catalog** (ID: `T297`) and **Team / Instructors** (ID: `T337`) modules.
+Both defects introduce critical behaviors that fail to meet baseline deployment quality standards for the production environment and must be resolved before branch closure.
-2. **Sprint Backlog Deferral:** The UI styling regression on the **Theory Website Module** (tracked in bug **T278**) causes a visual layout shift but does not impact business logic boundaries.
+2. **Sprint Backlog Deferral:** The UI styling regression on the **Theory Website Module** (tracked in bug `T278`) causes a visual layout shift but does not impact business logic boundaries.
 This issue can be safely deferred to the next sprint backlog for post-release processing or concurrent maintenance.
-3. **Regression Cycle Scheduling:** Once development delivers verified source patches for **T297** and **T337**, a targeted manual retest and regression suite must be executed against the catalog search matrix and team card wrappers to validate full Quality Gate compliance.
+3. **Regression Cycle Scheduling:** Once development delivers verified source patches for `T297` and `T337`, a targeted manual retest and full regression suite must be executed.
+This execution must cover the catalog search matrix, team card wrappers, and a sanity check on the deferred layout bug `T278` to validate full Quality Gate compliance without side-effects.